 Avocado is gaining popularity as a fruit with many health benefits.
-As the demand for Avocado increased, the production of Avocado increased in Dhankuta, and now Dhankuta is called the ‘Avocado Capital’.
+As the demand for avocados increased, the production of avocados increased in Dhankuta, and now Dhankuta is called the ‘Avocado Capital’.

-Previously known for Orange farming, Dhankuta is known to produce various fruits on large scale such as orange, avocado, and dragon fruit.
+Previously known for Orange farming, Dhankuta is known to produce various fruits on a large scale such as orange, avocado, and dragon fruit.
 Dhankuta is popular among travelers as they prefer to visit Dhankuta to spend short vacations.
-Try fresh and organic Avocado of Dhankuta and stay fit.
+Try fresh and organic Avocado from Dhankuta and stay fit.

 25) Chitwan – Tass

 Chitwan is best known for exploring wildlife in Chitwan National Park.
 What many people don’t know is about the delicious Tass of Chitwan.

 Tass is cooked mutton meat.
 Mutton pieces are first marinated with a number of traditional spices and then fried in oil.

 Bhetghat Restaurant is best for tass and also there are various restaurants in Sauraha where you can enjoy Tass.
 Tass is best suited with some alcoholic beverages.
 You can try the Nepali local beverage Aila with Tass.